Week Two: Are the health exchanges doing any better?

 Federal health exchange

-The worst offender was by far the Federal health insurance exchange, which is operating in the 36 states that chose not to create their own exchanges under the ACA.
+The worst offender was by far the Federal Health Insurance Exchange, which is operating in the 36 states that chose not to create their exchanges under the ACA.
 From hour one, the Federal exchange was malfunctioning, and now 11 days later the site is still largely inoperable.

 What the exact glitches are varies, but most people aren’t even able to get past the section where they create a profile to use the exchange.
-Which means that most of the system has yet to be tested under the real world stress that the signup section is currently experiencing.
+This means that most of the system has yet to be tested under the real-world stress that the signup section is currently experiencing.
 Perhaps I should rephrase that.
 The Federal exchange website has allegedly been tested thoroughly from end to end by the government.
-Clearly though those test weren’t intense or accurate enough.
+Clearly, though those tests weren’t intense or accurate enough.

 Widespread Malfunctions on the health exchange